-Risks within the strategic risk register, along with any new emerging strategic risks are reviewed on a monthly basis and managed by the Strategic Leadership Team.
-The Strategic Risk Register is reported to the Finance & Governance Committee at each of its meetings.
-They monitor risk and make recommendations to the Fire Authority when necessary.
+Risks within the strategic risk register, along with any new emerging strategic risks, are reviewed on a monthly basis and managed by the

+Strategic Leadership Team.
+The Strategic Risk Register is reported to the Finance & Audit Committee at each of its meetings.
+The Committee monitors risks and make recommendations to the Fire Authority when necessary.